 Check out the newest Paris hotels

 Most of these are smaller markets.
-Most appear faithfully every year and attract hoards of loyal fans, although others are less reliable but worth looking for if you're already nearby.
+Some appear faithfully every year and attract hoards of loyal fans, while others are less reliable but worth looking for if you're already nearby.

 Gare Saint-Lazare Christmas Market